-I want to feel I have had the equivalent of a chat over a cup of coffee with you, or perhaps a drink or two, and have got to know you a little.
+I want to feel I have had the equivalent of a chat over a cup of coffee with you.
+Or perhaps a drink or two.
+To get to know you a little.

 An important part of the job your LinkedIn Profile has to do is to act as the starting point for a conversation.
 The more information you give people to talk about, the more chance there is of sparking a conversation.

 - French, Spanish, Italian and Indian Cooking.

 - 20th Century & contemporary literature.

 - Catalan history.